-In accordance with the Governance Principles an independent Director is a Non-Executive Director who:
+An independent Director, in the view of the Company, and in accordance with the Governance recommendations, is a Non-Executive Director who:

-- (1) has not previously been employed in an Executive capacity within the Consolidated Entity, unless a period of at least three years has elapsed between ceasing such employment and serving on the Board; - (2) does not receive performance-based remuneration (such as options or performance rights) from, or participate in an employee incentive scheme of, the Group; - (3) is not, and has not within the last three years been, a principal or senior employee of a material professional adviser to the Group; - is not, and has not within the last three years been, in a material business relationship (e.g. supplier, professional adviser, consultant or customer) with the Group, or an officer of or otherwise closely associated with someone with such a relationship; - (5) is not a substantial shareholder of the Company or an officer/employee of or professional adviser to, or otherwise closely associated with, a substantial shareholder of the Company; - (6) has no material contractual relationship with the Company or its controlled entities, other than as a director; - (7) has no close personal ties with any person who falls within any of the categories described above; and - (8) has not been a Director of the Company for such a period that their independence from management and substantial shareholders may have been compromised.
-Although there is no specified length of service beyond which a Director is no longer considered independent; the Board will regularly assess whether any Director who has served for more than 10 years who would otherwise meet the independence criteria should no longer be regarded as independent.
+- (1) has not previously been employed in an Executive capacity within the Consolidated Entity, unless a period of at least three years has elapsed between ceasing such employment and serving on the Board, - (2) is not and has not within the last three years been a principal or senior employee of a material professional adviser to the Consolidated Entity, - (3) is not and has not within the last three years been in a material business relationship (e.g. supplier or customer) with the Consolidated Entity, or an officer of or otherwise associated with someone with such a relationship, - (4) is not a substantial shareholder of the Company or an officer of, or otherwise associated with, a substantial shareholder of the Company, - (5) has no material contractual relationship with the Company other than as a Director of the Company, - (6) has no close family ties with any person who falls within any of the categories described above, and - (7) has not been a Director of the Company for such a period that his or her independence may have been compromised.
+There is no specified length of service beyond which a Director is no longer considered independent.
+The Board regularly assesses whether any, otherwise independent, Director who has served for more than 10 years may no longer be regarded as independent.

-Where any of the above criteria exist, the Company will assess its materiality to determine whether it may interfere, or reasonably be seen to interfere, with the Director's capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Company and its shareholders generally.
+In the case where any of the above interests, positions or relationships exist, the Company assesses its materiality to determine whether it might interfere, or reasonably be seen to interfere, with the Director's capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Company and its shareholders generally.